orangakane1/orangakane1/README.md

 - 👋 Hi, I’m @orangakane1
 - 👀
-- 🌱 I’m currently learning HTML 5 & CSS 3
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on ...anything interesting(coding)
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...Write me an email on orangakane1@gmail.com

 <!---